Slow Cooker scalloped potatoes are the way to go especially when you’re busy during the holidays.

 - Cream of potato soup – canned, condensed variety

 - Garlic powder is optional but a nice touch

 - Salt and pepper in the pot and some when served

-If you’re using leftover ham you could follow our Crockpot ham and potatoes recipe too.
+If you’re using leftover ham you could follow our Crockpot ham and potatoes recipe linked at the top of this post too.
 This is somewhat similar but more of a complete meal vs. a side.
 I like to really add a lot of meat into it including ham, bacon bits and sometimes I’ll throw in some precooked spicy ground sausage too!